NoshonNetworks/landver/README.md

 # Project Flow Chart
 Landver as a decentralized land registration and verification protocol has a very easy navigation system as illustrated below.
 - Once the project is set up on your device as illustrated above,
+- You can navigate through the protocol .
+- Connect a Starknet compatible wallet.
+This sends a transaction to the starknet blockchain.
+- This navigate to a Landing page that gives an option of the users; a Land owner or a Land Inspector.
+This sends another transaction to the starknet blockchain.
+- On the Land owner's dashboard, a user can register a land with details like Longitude, Latitude, Area and the type of Land use.
+On submission, another successful transaction when the required tokens are available in the connected wallet.
+Other side bar links on the dashboard includes the Market store, Collection, Favorites, Notification, Wallet and the Log out button.
+An NFT is rewarded to a Landowner user on successful registration.

+- On the Land Inspector's dashboard, Available side bar action links include Land, verify user, Transfer ownership, Reports & Logs, Notifications and Log out button.

+- All onchain transactions are fetched on the Starknet blockchain while the offchain data are fetched the Land Registery backend.

 ![Flowchart](<landing_page/public/images/Landver Flowchart.drawio.png>)